panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ### Reasons for Non-deployment

 Note that the problem being addressed was "site multihoming", but Shim6 was providing "host multihoming".
-That meant that the decision about what path would be used was under host control, not under router control.
+That meant that the decision about what path would be used was under host control, not under edge router control.

 Although more work could have been done to provide a better technical solution, the biggest impediments to Shim6 deployment were operational and business considerations.
 These impediments were discussed at multiple network operator group meetings, including {{Shim6-35}} at {{NANOG-35}}.

-The technique issues centered around concerns that Shim6 relied on the host to track all the connections, while also tracking Identity/Locator mappings in the kernel, and tracking failures to recognize that a backup path has failed.
+The technical issues centered around concerns that Shim6 relied on the host to track all the connections, while also tracking Identity/Locator mappings in the kernel, and tracking failures to recognize that an available path has failed.

-The operator issues centered around concerns that operators were performing traffic engineering, but would have no visibility or control over hosts when they chose to begin using another path, and relying on hosts to engineer traffic exposed their networks to oscillation based on feedback loops, as hosts move from path to path.
-At a minimum, traffic engineering policies must be pushed down to individual hosts.
-In addition, firewalls that expected to find a transport-level protocol header in the IP payload, would see a Shim6 Identity header, and be unable to perform transport-protocol-based firewalling functions because its normal processing logic would not look past the Identity header.
+The operational issues centered around concerns that operators were performing traffic engineering on traffic aggregates.
+With Shim6, these operator traffic engineering policies must be pushed down to individual hosts.

+In addition, operators would have no visibility or control over the decision of hosts choosing to switch to another path.
+They expressed concerns that relying on hosts to steer traffic exposed operator networks to oscillation based on feedback loops, if hosts moved from path to path frequently.
+Given that Shim6 was intended to support multihoming across operators, operators providing only one of the paths would have even less visibility as traffic suddenly appeared and disappeared on their networks.

+In addition, firewalls that expected to find a TCP or UDP transport-level protocol header in the IP payload would see a Shim6 Identity header instead, and would not perform transport-protocol-based firewalling functions because the firewall's normal processing logic would not look past the Identity header.

-The business issues centered removing or reducing the ability to sell BGP multihoming service, which is often more expensive than single-homed connectivity.
+The business issues centered on reducing or removing the ability to sell BGP multihoming service to their own customers, which is often more expensive than two single-homed connectivity services.

 ### Lessons Learned